Key Takeaways

 What metrics should I track after a DeFi protocol integration?

-Track metrics specific to the integration type: TVL from the partner routing address for liquidity integrations, new wallet addresses through the partner's smart contracts for distribution integrations, transaction success rates for infrastructure, and circulating supply lock-up for composability.
-Across all types, the 30-day wallet return rate from the partner-sourced cohort is the most predictive signal.
+Track metrics specific to the integration type such as: TVL from the partner routing address for liquidity integrations and, new wallet addresses for distribution integrations.
+Across all types, the 30-day wallet return rate from the partner-sourced cohort is the most predictive signal for long-term retention.

 How long does it take to see results from a DeFi protocol partnership?

-Meaningful signal takes 30 to 90 days, not 7.
-Days 1-7 are announcement noise, Days 8-30 show the first adoption curve, and Days 31-90 reveal whether users retained.
+Meaningful signal takes at least 30 to 90 days, not 7.
+Measuring impact over a longer period reveal whether users from these partnerships were retained.
 A partnership that looks strong in week one and hollow in week eight is a marketing event.

 What is the difference between a liquidity integration and a distribution integration?

-A liquidity integration adds your protocol as a yield source in an aggregator, creating value through capital inflows, and measures TVL from the partner routing address.
-A distribution integration surfaces your protocol in a DEX aggregator, creating value through user acquisition, measuring new wallet addresses through the partner's smart contracts.
+A liquidity integration adds your protocol as a yield source in an aggregator, creating value through capital inflows measure TVL from the partner routing address.
+A distribution integration surfaces your protocol in a DEX aggregator, creating value through user acquisition measure new wallet addresses through the partner's smart contracts.
 Both require entirely different measurement approaches.

 How do you separate integration impact from market noise in DeFi?